-For more information, please contact Ms. Lynn Reece, University of Mississippi-DeSoto Distance Learning Technician, at plreece@olemiss.edu, (662) 342-4765.
+For more information, please contact the University of Mississippi-DeSoto Distance Learning Technician, at (662) 915-8212.

 As an Ole Miss student, you will use computers and networks throughout your tenure as a University of Mississippi student to download information from course websites, turn in homework via e-mail, communicate with instructors and fellow students, and access library databases and other online resources.
 The UM IT (Information Technology) department provides the following to help you get connected: